-The Illinois real estate power of attorney form can be executed by a principal who wishes to hand over certain real estate powers to a trusted agent (also known as an attorney-in-fact).
+An Illinois real estate power of attorney form can be executed by a principal who wishes to hand over certain real estate powers to a trusted agent (also known as an attorney-in-fact).
 The agent will have the authority to manage any of the real estate matters detailed in the power of attorney document.
 These range from closing a sale or purchase of a property to long-term management of deeds, mortgages, and/or leases.
-It’s up to the principal to select the type of authority they wish to grant upon their agent.
-The agent should be somebody the principal trusts with these important duties, but they should also be well versed in real property law or at least property management.
+The principal is responsible for selecting the type of authority they wish to grant their agent.
+The agent should be somebody the principal trusts with these important duties, but they should also be well-versed in real property law or at least property management.

 Adobe PDF | Microsoft Word (.docx)